 Almost 80% of the students come from outside of Japan and a majority of the students are willing to pursue a career in Japan after graduation.
 Although our MBA program is fully conducted in English, many international students have significantly improved their Japanese by graduation.
 How do they do it?

-In this article, we asked three current students who are in their first year of the program, Kin, Viola, and Yiwei, about their experiences of learning Japanese.
+In this article, we asked three MBA students (Class of 2020), Kin, Viola, and Yiwei, about their experiences of learning Japanese.

 Deciding to take a higher-lever Japanese course outside and spend more time learning Japanese besides my course schedule